 No shadows.
 Since the bounce path is not supposed to have substance, it shouldn't have a shadow.
 It's just supposed to be a path of movement on your slide.

 If you want to add a gradient so that the first part of the path is lighter than the ending part of the path, that would be fine.
 The gradient will help convey the concept of movement.

 The graphics are set up as the movement for the slide, without animation.
-But the Chart of the Month for December 2010 uses these graphics to set up the animation.
+But the Power Chart for December 2010 uses these graphics to set up the animation.
 The graphic is not in the chart, but it was used to draw the animated motion path.
 There are a few steps, but it is very simple if you take your time and follow the steps.
 The exercise will help elevate your level of expertise with PowerPoint as well.

 - Choose the bounce graphic you wish to use as an animated bounce path

 - Build your slide: lay everything out as you want it to appear onscreen.
 Make sure that you have your layout finalized before you begin to animate.
 Animation should always come last, especially when the animation is a little more complex than just simple reveals and fades.